 Pursuant to a management agreement entered into between the REIT, Inovalis SA and certain other entities on April 10, 2013 amended and restated, effective April 1, 2018 (the "Management Agreement"), Inovalis SA is the manager of the REIT and provides the strategic, advisory, asset management, project management, construction management, property management and administrative services necessary to manage the operations of the REIT.
 For purposes of the Management Agreement, a reference to the REIT includes its subsidiaries, as applicable.
 The address of the REIT is 52 rue de Bassano, 75008 Paris, France.
-Inovalis SA has over 500 employees.
-The REIT has one employee, the Chief Financial Officer and Secretary.
+Inovalis SA has over 3,350 employees as of December 31, 2019.

 The Management Agreement has a term of three years, not to exceed April 1, 2021.
-The Agreement shall be automatically renewed for an additional two years if the REIT's AFFO per unit for the year ended December 31, 2020 is greater than 115% of the AFFO per unit of the REIT as at December 31, 2018.
+The Agreement shall be automatically renewed for an additional two years if the REIT's AFFO per unit for the year ended December 31, 2020 is greater than 115% of the AFFO per unit of the REIT as at December 31, 2019.
 The AFFO calculation shall be consistently applied and approved by the audit committee.
 Internalization of management can only occur upon the earlier of the REIT achieving a market capitalization of \$750,000,000 and April 1, 2023.